Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Tauris Parke 2008

 Describes itself as 'the definitive walking guidebook' to Venice, and that's no idle boast.
-Also the only guide book that covers all of Venice's churches.
+Also the only guide book that covers almost all of Venice's churches.
 The 2008 edition is a straight reprint of the Penguin edition of 1994.
 This was disappointing, I admit, but also handily reinforces the need for this here web-site.
 Although you might argue that the many hundreds of years before 1994 are more important than the fourteen since, and you'd have a point.

 Antonio Manno